cultureandempire/cultureandempire.github.io/cande.md

 Indeed, such behavior is almost the rule, in politics the world over.
 In some countries, politicians revel in the infamy of their behavior.
 "The laws do not apply to us," they say, and vote themselves parliamentary immunity and pay increases.
 A man or woman who is constrained by a strong sense of ethics does not survive the political process.
 So it's nastily ironic when men and women fight their way to office, over the bodies of their political opponents and the bones of social norms, and then create laws that regulate the ethical personal behavior of others.

 In the Middle East, the soldiers and priests still have a firm grip on most countries.
 Iran, one state on the verge of a middle class revolution after the fall of the Shah, became imprisoned in an iron blanket of moral legislation.
 In Iran as in Afghanistan, every behavior is either illegal, or obligatory.
 These are classic cult techniques, as we saw in “Faceless Societies”.
-Thus, the correct explanation for mad mullahs who string up and stone women and men for the least misdemeanor is not, "Muslims are dangerous," but "Cults are dangerous."
+Thus, the correct explanation for mad mullahs who string up and stone women and men for the least misdemeanor is not, "Muslims are dangerous."
+It is, "cults are dangerous."
 The same can be said of suicide bombers in other contexts.

 In the West, we escape the type of virulent moral legislation that infects countries like Iran, Saudi Arabia, or even Dubai.
 We don't arrest women for walking alone, and we don't usually beat up teenagers who kiss in the park.
 We don't usually jail or murder women for being raped, yet we do regulate lots of different types of behavior: